ReScience/ReScience-submission/article/Metzner-2017.md

 # Introduction
 We provide an implementation of [@Vierling2008], which models impaired auditory entrainment in the gamma range for schizophrenic patients.
-Particularly, we only reimplement the simplified network model and do not replicate the Genesis model which is also developed in the article.
+Particularly, we only reimplement the simplified network model and do not replicate the biophysically more detailed Genesis model which is also developed in the article.

+In the original article the authors conduct an MEG study of auditory entrainment and find changes in gamma and beta range entrainment found in schizophrenic patients.
+These changes in oscillatory dynamics in patients are important for two reasons: First, gamma range oscillations emerge in a variety of different tasks and are thought to underlie many cognitive processes (see e.g. [?]).
+Furthermore, impaired gamma range oscillations in schizophrenic patientas have been found in most of these tasks and might offer an explanation for the cognitive deficits found in patients.
+Therefore, the study of the mechanisms underlying oscillatory entrainment might shed light on the basic principles that are responsible for a wide range of deficits in schizophrenic patients
+Second, oscillatory entrainment is a promising candidate for a neurophysiological biomarker for schizophrenia [@Siekmeier20??].
+In the original article they develop two models that are able to account for the changes they find in their experimental data.
+One is a biophysically detailed network model and the other one a simplified network model.
+In both models a prolonged decay at GABAergic inhibitory synapses causes the reduction in gamma entrainment and the increase in beta entrainment.
+The simplified network model, despite its many simplifications, offers insight into the mechanisms underlying these entrainment deficits while focusing on a few key parameters.
+This makes it easy to distill and understand underlying dynamics and mechanisms and, at the same time, makes simulations computationally very inexpensive allowing for an extensive exploration of the parameter space.
+Additionally, again because of the simplicity, the model can easily be extended to study the effect other parameters (e.g. sparsity of connections, different populations of inhibitory neurons, different types of synaptic receptors,...), without loosing much of its simplicity.

-We focus on the main result: an increase in inhibitory decay time constants leads to a reduction of power in the gamma range and an increase in power in the beta range, replicating experimental findings for schizophrenic patients.
+We focus on the main results of the original article: an increase in inhibitory decay time constants leads to a reduction of power in the gamma range and an increase in power in the beta range, replicating experimental findings for schizophrenic patients.
 Therefore, we reproduce Figures 4,5,6,7,10 and 11 of the original paper.
 The original model is implemented using Matlab but the source code is not publicly available.
 The model and analysis scripts are implemented using Python 2.7.9.
+All simulations were run under Ubuntu 15.04.

 # Methods
 The model was implemented solely from the paper description, since the original code is not publicly available.
 The model is a simple model consisting of two neural populations (excitatory and inhibitory cells).
-Indivudal cells are modeled as theta neurons (for a detailed discussion of this neuron model see [@Boergers2003]).
+Individual cells are modeled as theta neurons (for a detailed discussion of this neuron model see [@Boergers2003]).
 Each population connects to itself and to the other with an all-to-all connectivity.
 Both populations also have two sources of input, the oscillatory drive input and a background noise input.
 The drive input periodically sends spikes to both populations with a given frequency, whereas the background noise input